All Episodes

 And it's because I haven't been shopping as much.

-Um, just been so busy.
+Just been so busy.

-Such a and we put him on the radio.
+And we put him on the radio.

-At my grocery store at the epicenter of corona, everybody wore a mask.
+At my grocery store at the epicenter of Corona, everybody wore a mask.

 Nobody in that store, thank God, ever got coronavirus.